bernhardAxonIvy/doc/source/neo-designer/gettingstarted.rst

 A data class is used to define and structure the data within a process application.
 It is used to manage data consistently across processes and forms.
-Use the |ivy| :ref:`data-class-editor` that is part of NEO to define the list of data attributes used in the process.
+Use the Axon Ivy :ref:`data-class-editor` that is part of NEO to define the list of data attributes used in the process.

 .. image:: /_images/neo/editor-data-class.png